 To TGbf editor: Please modify the text in 11.55.1.5.2.6.1 on P152L44 as follows.

 Upon receiving a Sensing Reporting Trigger frame, the sensing responder shall transmit a Sensing Measurement Report frame that contains the sensing measurement result with Measurement Exchange ID corresponding to either the current sensing measurement exchange or the previous sensing measurement exchange consistently throughout all TB sensing measurement exchanges with the same Measurement Exchange ID.
+In the latter case, in the first TB sensing measurement exchange for a given sensing measurement session, the sensing responder shall set the Invalid Measurement field in the Sensing Measurement Report frame to 1. (#3949)

 Sensing Responder Bitmap field in SBP Parameters element